I'm a journalist and audio producer based in Indonesia.

-Born and raised in Jakarta, Naina is fluent in Bahasa Indonesia and Melayu.
-She's working on her Hindi, enjoys watching Bollywood, and loves scuba diving.
-She's a Transom alum and a former Asian American Journalists Association's VOICES mentor.
+I was born and raised in Jakarta, educated in the U.S., and fluent in Bahasa Indonesia and Melayu.
+I love scuba diving and enjoy Latin dancing.
+I’m a Transom alum and a former Asian American Journalists Association's VOICES mentor.

-Naina is available for freelance reporting/production assignments across the Asia-Pacific, and tape-syncs in Indonesia.
-You can connect with her at npbrao@gmail.com.
+I'm available for freelance reporting/production assignments across Southeast Asia, and tape-syncs in Indonesia.
+Reach me at npbrao@gmail.com.

 Timor-Leste, once a UN-administered post-conflict state, has been accepted into ASEAN, the Association of Southeast Asian Nations.
 It’s a diplomatic coming-of-age moment for the tiny nation.
 It means the country will help shape consensus on trade, security and diplomacy in the region.
 Naina Rao explains what took so long, and why it matters.